martp/blog-styled-plus-css-vars/README.md

 # Dynamic Dark Mode Support
 ## Using CSS Variables + styled-components

-A quick demo of how to combine CSS Variables + styled-components Themes to achieve an automatic light/dark mode that mirrors the host OS.
+A quick demo of how to combine CSS Variables + styled-component Themes to achieve an automatic light/dark mode that mirrors the host OS.

 Live Demo: [here](http://martp.github.io/blog-styled-plus-css-vars)